microsoft/botframework-solutions/docs/_docs/overview/whats-new/0.8-beta/migrate-old-va-to-0.8.md

 ```

+6. Change all the namespace statements across the whole project to use Microsoft.Bot.Solutions instead of Microsoft.Bot.Builder.Solutions

-6. Under Adapters/DefaultAdapter.cs, add SetSpeakMiddleware into the middleware list of the adapter
+7. Under Adapters/DefaultAdapter.cs, add SetSpeakMiddleware into the middleware list of the adapter

 ```csharp